PSP-Archive/ARK-4/README.md

 - `Team PRO` (the original developers of ARK): `Coldbird`, `hrimfaxi` and `Neur0n`.

 - `TheFl0w` for his advancements and research in CFW development and overall contributions to the scene.

+- `meetpatty` for his excellent work in fixing bugs and adding features.

 - `Codestation` for his incredible work improving CSO speeds and creating the ZSO format.